Marklen Kennedy: Professional life

-Kennedy, in addition to being a Producer, is an Ordained Universal Life Church Minister, who officiated the wedding ceremony of actor Cory Feldman and wife Courtney Anne in November 2016.
+Kennedy, in addition to being a Producer, is an Ordained Universal Life Church Minister, who officiated the wedding ceremony of actor Corey Feldman and wife Courtney Anne in November 2016.
 Kennedy conducted the ceremony at Elton John's Fizz champagne lounge at Caesars Palace in Las Vegas.

 Kennedy, who appears in and produced the movie Cops & Robbers released in 2016, produced the movie Female Fight Club appeared and produced the movie Fright Fest and produced the film Bruja in Mexico with MMA legend turned actor Randy Couture.
 In addition to his hit series Gigolos, Kennedy has produced Late Night Chef Fight and Trailer Park Housewives.

-His next show “Labor of Love” aired on FOX in 2020.
-The story is based on his wife and him when they struggled to have their second child.

 Billy F Gibbons from ZZ Top is his son's Godfather.
 Rock and Roll Hall of Famer, Billy Gibbons, made a surprise appearance inside a Texas elementary classroom to read for a stunned group of 2nd-graders.